Vertical representation of $C^{\infty}$-words: Vertical representation of -words

+\begin{proof} By induction on the height.
+A rapid check shows that all the \C-words of height $1$ have different vertical representations.
+Suppose the statement true for any integer smaller than $k>1$ and let $w,w'$ be two different \C-words of height $k$.
+Suppose by contradiction that $w$ and $w'$ have the same vertical representation.
+Then $D(w)$ and $D(w')$ also have the same vertical representation.
+By induction hypothesis we must have $D(w)=D(w')$.
+Therefore, $w$ and $w'$ are two different primitives of the same \C-word, and, by Definition \ref{def:frontier}, $w$ and $w'$ cannot have the same vertical representation. \end{proof}

-\begin{remark} In what follows, uppercase letters ($U,V,W,\ldots$) will denote vertical words, that are words over $\Sigma_{0}^{++}$ coding the (left or right) frontier of a $\C$-word; lowercase letters ($u,v,w,\ldots$) will still denote $\C$-words. \end{remark}
+In what follows, uppercase letters ($U,V,W,\ldots$) will denote vertical words, i.e., words over $\Sigma_{0}$ whose first letter is different from $0$, coding the (left or right) frontier of a $\C$-word; lowercase letters ($u,v,w,\ldots$) will still denote $\C$-words.

+It is worth noticing that given any two vertical words $U,V$ of the same length, it may happen that no \C-word exists having vertical representation $[U,V]$.
+For example, no $\C$-word exists having vertical representation $[11,21]$.
+An interesting problem would be that of determining, given two words $U$ and $V$, whether there exists a \C-word having vertical representation $[U,V]$.
+We leave this as an open problem.

+\begin{lemma} Let $u$ be a right maximal (equivalently, an RDE) word and let $U=\Psi(u)$ be its left frontier.
+Then $u1$ and $u2$ are right minimal words, and: